 Soil health is measured in terms of soil erosion, percentage of bare ground, litter movement, pedestals, and terracettes (Pellant et al. 2005).
-In 2015, field soil inventories also collected data on the presence/absence of lichens, which can be used to determine the ecological condition of ecosystem function, as soil biological crusts provide cover for protection against erosion (Belnap 2001).
-Sixty-one upland soil sites were assessed in 2015; 2000.5 acres (approximately 1 percent of the analysis area) were found to be altered from natural conditions, primarily due to erosion from roads and trails, elevated bare ground in low elevation areas, and cheatgrass encroachment.
+Of the 65,710 acres, 1,600.5 acres (2.4%) were found to be altered from natural conditions, primarily due to erosion from roads and trails, elevated bare ground in low elevation areas, and cheatgrass encroachment.